Treaty of Medicine Creek: Site

 In June 2013, a new plaque was dedicated in front of a tree growing from a seedling of the last Treaty Tree.
-This off-spring tree is growing on the bluff of the Thurston County Courthouse campus.
+This off-spring tree is growing on the bluff of the Thurston County Courthouse campus above Capitol Lake.
 Representatives of local treaty tribes joined Thurston County Commissioners for the ceremony.
 The plaque is inscribed as follows: "The treaty of Medicine Creek was signed December 26, 1854 by representatives of the United States Government and the leaders of the Nisqually, Puyallup and Squaxin Island Indian Tribes.
 The treaty established the future formal relationship between the U. S. and the Indian Nations.
 The Treaty Tree was located in the Nisqually delta where the 1854 treaty was signed.
 The treaty tree was lost in the winter of 2007, but several seedlings were propagated, including this offspring.
 These living trees stand testimony to the ongoing responsibilities agreed to among the signatories."
 The Thurston County Historic Commission was instrumental in working with the Tribes and Thurston County in arranging for the plaque and the dedication ceremony.